staubina/edx-documentation/en_us/shared/students/sfd_discussions/anatomy.rst

 Basic Elements: Posts, Responses, and Comments
 **********************************************

-Discussions are made up of *posts*, *responses*, and *comments*.
-Together, posts, responses, and comments are known as *contributions*, and a post together with its responses and comments is an *exchange*.
+Course discussions are made up of conversation topics, which in turn are made up of posts, responses, and comments.

-* Posts initiate a conversation by asking a question or making a statement for learners to consider.
+* Posts initiate a conversation by asking a question or making a statement.

 * Responses reply directly to the post.

 * Comments, in turn, reply to specific responses.

-The following conversation shows each of these contributions:
+The following example shows each of these types of contributions to a discussion.

 ::